GravityPDF/gravity-pdf-documentation/docs/v6/users/core-pdf-fonts.md

 ![The Core Font Installer in action](https://resources.gravitypdf.com/uploads/2017/12/core-font-installer.png)

 When the plugin is activated / upgraded, Gravity PDF will detect if the Core Fonts have been previously installed and show a prompt if they have not.
 When the prompt is shown, click the **Install Core Fonts** button to begin the installation.
-If you need to reinstall the Core Fonts for any reason you can initiate the installation from the [PDF Global Settings Tools tab](global-settings.md#tools).
+If you need to reinstall the Core Fonts for any reason, you can initiate the installation from the [PDF Global Settings Tools tab](global-settings.md#tools-tab).
 If any fonts fail to download, the installer will ask if you want to retry the installation.
 Only the failed downloads will be retried.

 ### via FTP